ckumuran/ChessKidsDotCom/README.md

 - optimization
 - and low-level performance engineering.

-The engine is still a work in progress.
+The engine is still under active development.

 ---